White-legged damselfly: Breeding

 This species favours unshaded slow-flowing sections of muddy rivers with abundant floating vegetation. it has been recorded in tidal rivers and the larvae seem well able to tolerate brackish water.
 It also occurs in muddy streams but is rare in lakes or ponds of any sort.
 In north-west Europe, it is mostly confined to flowing waters.

-Mating is preceded by the male displaying his white legs in a fluttering display flight in front of females.
+The males are very territorial and use their enlarged legs to impress other individuals.

 Elongated eggs are laid whilst in tandem, into emergent stems and especially the underside of floating leaves.
 The larvae live amongst bottom debris and emerge after two years.